rolandshoemaker/dns-workbench/README.md

 # DNS workbench

-A simple DNS workbench server written in Go, allows for quick loading and reloading of zone definitions, it's somewhat useful for DNS testing.
+A simple authoritative DNS workbench server written in Go, allows for quick loading and reloading of zone definitions, it's somewhat useful for DNS testing and other random things.

 ## Zone file